syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ## Connector types

 Diagram supports to create five types of connectors.
-They are,
+They are:

 *   `Line`
 *   `Orthogonal`